felix-lambert/best-practice/README.md

 guidelines serve as a touchstone by which to assess the quality of the JavaScript code that you and your team produce.

-One more thing: knowing these won't immediately make you a better software developer, and working with them for many years doesn't mean you won't make mistakes.
-Every piece of code starts as a first draft, like wet clay getting shaped into its final form.
-Finally, we chisel away the imperfections when we review it with our peers.

 ## **Consistent dev environments**

 Set your node version in engines in package.json.